mthspm/cardagamepy/README.md

 The main inspiration for the project is to learn and develop more programming skills.

 ## Installation
 To install the Card Game, you will need Python 3.
-You can download the latest version of Python from the [official website](https://www.python.org/downloads/) here.
+You can download the latest version of Python from the [Python official website](https://www.python.org/downloads/) here.
+During the alpha phase, the game server is hosted on a local network using Hamachi for testing purposes.
+Make sure you have Hamachi installed and connected to the network [Hamachi official website](https://vpn.net/) here.

 ### Installation Step-by-Step